GantaVenkataKousik/catelog-online-assessment/README.md

 ## Contact

-For any questions or issues, please contact Ganta Venkata Kousik at [your-email@example.com].
+For any questions or issues, please contact Ganta Venkata Kousik at venkatakousikcse01@gmail.com or 21pa1a0549@vishnu.edu.in